Barbara Ann, 1928–2012, Canadian figure skater.

-- Dred [dred] /drɛd/, 1795?–1858, a black slave whose suit for freedom (1857) was denied by the U.S. Supreme Court (Dred Scott Decision ) on the grounds that a slave was not a citizen and therefore could not sue in a federal court.
+Dred [dred], /drɛd/, 1795?–1858, an enslaved Black man whose suit for freedom (1857) was denied by the U.S. Supreme Court (Dred Scott Decision ) on the grounds that enslaved Africans and their descendants were not citizens within the meaning of the Constitution and therefore could not sue in a federal court.

 It went into remission, but it would resurface in 2011; and Scott was able to beat it once again.

 Scott, who died Sunday at 49, could go from evoking a Baptist preacher to quoting Public Enemy.

 But Scott, in taking the parlance of the street to the SportsCenter desk, helped affirm its ascendance.

 In an interview with ESPN, Jaffe recalled his initial meeting with Stuart Scott.

 Even though we were running late, Scott was jovial and candid in his conversation.

 Sir Walter Scott smoked in his carriage, and regularly after dinner, loving both pipes and cigars.Tobacco; Its History, Varieties, Culture, Manufacture and Commerce | E. R. Billings.

 They have not the musical flow of Coleridge's versification, but rather the dash and vivacity of Scott.

 Mr. Alsop was thought to be of good heart, but unequal, as Mr. Scott affirmed, "to the trust in point of abilities."The Eve of the Revolution | Carl Becker